jhey/phenotypes/components/text_input/README.md

 week
 ```

-Valid HTML attributes and event handlers for the input element may be safely passed as additional props.
+Valid HTML attributes* and event handlers for the input element may be safely passed as additional props.
 Passing a prop that is not a legal DOM attribute will cause React to trigger an [unknown prop warning](https://facebook.github.io/react/warnings/unknown-prop.html).

+**Note that there are [several attributes that work differently between React and HTML](https://facebook.github.io/react/docs/dom-elements.html).
+In these cases, attributes should be passed the React-y way.*

 ### Modifiers